-Figure 4 below shows the levels of capacity by fuel type for the 2005/06 through 2011/2012 Capacity Years.
-These diagrams show the proportion of Capacity Credits by fuel type, where the Capacity Credit is a notional construct for capacity used in the Wholesale Electricity Market.
+Figure 4 below shows the levels of capacity by fuel type for the 2005/06 through to the 2012/2013 Capacity Years.
+This diagram shows the proportion of Capacity Credits by fuel type, where the Capacity Credit is a notional construct for capacity used in the WEM.